Alfresco/alfresco-build-tools/docs/README.md

 ### free-hosted-runner-disk-space

-Removes unnecessary folders and files from a GHA [hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).
+Removes unnecessary folders and files from a GHA [hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners), and if that is not enough, allows to manipulate and utilize unused memory partitions.
 This action might be useful when we run jobs which require a lot of disk space.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/free-hosted-runner-disk-space@ref